seb86/WooCommerce-Subscription-Shortcodes/README.md

 ##### Product Support
 Developers can add support for a product type by filtering it in.
 By default, only `subscription` and `subscription-variation` are supported.

-If you have **WooCommerce Subscribe to All the Things** mini-extension installed then support for all the product types the extension supports is automatically applied.
+If you have **WooCommerce Subscribe All the Things** mini-extension installed then support for all the product types the extension supports is automatically applied.

 Below is an example on how you can filter the supported product types yourself should you need to.